- Describe the purpose and procedures of a daily health check.

 Though it is helpful for you to be knowledgeable about immunizations, it is your manager's responsibility to get immunization information from families to ensure your program is in compliance with all health-related regulations.
 It is important for teachers and caregivers to be immunized also, so ensure that you follow your program's guidelines in terms of recommended immunizations for staff members.

-It is important to know the children in your class well; be familiar with their preferences, activity levels, and attitudes.
-This will help you recognize when there is a problem.
-Download and print the Looking for Patterns activity.
-Follow the directions and spend some time observing the children in your classroom.
-Share your insights with a trainer, coach, or supervisor.
+It is important to know the children in your program well; be familiar with their preferences, activity levels, and attitudes.
+This activity will help you learn to recognize when there is a problem.
+In the Looking for Patterns activity, follow the directions and spend some time observing the children in your program.
+Share your insights with a trainer, coach, or administrator.

 It is also important to take some time to think about how your program responds when children become ill.
-Download and print the Responding to Illness activity.
-Read the scenario and answer the questions.
-Share your responses with your trainer, coach, or supervisor.
+For the Responding to Illness activity, read the scenario and answer the questions. after completing that activity, you can review the suggested responses if you like.
+Then share your responses with your trainer, coach, or administrator.
 Learn the procedures for responding to illnesses in your program.

 It is essential to have a system in place to record daily health check information.
 Talk with your administrator about the system your program uses.
-If your program does not use a standard system, consider using the Enrollment / Attendance / Symptom Record form (from the American Academy of Pediatrics, 2011) as a sample.
+If your program does not use a standard system, consider using the Enrollment / Attendance / Symptom Record form (from Caring for Our Children, 2019) as a sample.

 You will also a find a Daily Health Check poster from the North Carolina Child Care Health and Safety Resource Center.
 Post this resource in your room.
-This poster is also provided below in Spanish.
-Then use the related Daily Health Check Guide to document health checks and concerns.
+Then use the related Daily Health Check Guide to document concerns.

 |Exclusion||Exclusion is another word for sending a child home from child care.
 Children are excluded until they are considered healthy enough to return|